PrajwalM2212/GSoCReport/index.md

  - Phase 2 : https://gitlab.com/coala/GSoC/gsoc-2019/-/milestones/34
  - Phase 3 : https://gitlab.com/coala/GSoC/gsoc-2019/-/milestones/35
 bio: >
- I'm a second year student of Computer Science.
+ I'm a second year student of Computer Science studying at Dr. Ambedkar Institute Of Technology, Bangalore.
 I participated in GSoC and worked with [coala](http://coala.io) to support TOML as a configuration format.
 I have worked on the coala repo to implement this functionality.
 I have also extended this feature to coala-quickstart repo.
 Apart from this, I have created a set of bears that lints TOML files.
 I have also created a tool for automatically generating configuration files based on style guides.
 In all I have worked to make the configuration system easier to use.
 social:
  - GitHub:
    - username: PrajwalM2212